19hours/sg-statutes/Acts/Legal Profession Act.md

 [Act 40 of 2014 wef 01/01/2015]

+(3) For the purposes of sections 36S, 36T, 36U and 36Y, a reference to a law expert who is registered under section 36PA includes a law expert whose registration under section 36PA is cancelled or suspended, or lapses, after the commencement of proceedings under section 36S against the law expert.

+[Act 22 of 2018 wef 01/11/2018]

 ### Registration of foreign lawyer to act in relation to relevant proceedings

-36P\.—(1) Notwithstanding anything to the contrary in this Act, but without prejudice to section 15, a foreign lawyer who is registered under this section may, if granted full registration under this section, do all or any of the following:
+36P\.—(1) Despite anything to the contrary in this Act, but without prejudice to section 15, a foreign lawyer who is registered under this section may, if granted full registration under this section, do all or any of the following:

 (a) appear and plead in any relevant proceedings;